- Skilled Worker Visa Eligibility

 What is the Points Based Immigration System?

-The new Skilled Worker Visa is based on a points-based immigration system.
+The new UK Skilled Worker Visa is based on a points-based immigration system.
 Applicants must score at least 70 points on the points-based system to be eligible for the visa.
 Applicants can accrue points through their level of education and a shortage occupation role.

 The ‘mandatory’ points are as follows: